proatiuadh/Operator-UI/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Oporator-UI

-We welcome contributions to improve the [Your Project Name]!
+We welcome contributions to improve the Oporator-UI !
 To make sure everyone has a positive experience, please follow these guidelines.

 ## How to Contribute